-If one of your competitors is faking up to 100k streams per month, and you are not, it can give the illusion that your competitor is cooler, more popular, and more successful than you.
+If an artist's competitor is faking up to 100k streams per month, and they are not, it can give the illusion that their competitor is cooler, more popular, and more successful than them.

 When streaming numbers are artificially inflated by streaming farms, it can make it appear as though an artist or song is more popular than it actually is, which can lead to false conclusions about an artist's success and influence.

 Once this practice began to run rampant throughout the music industry, it became nearly impossible to know what was real (unbeknownst to the average music fan).

 In many cases, streaming farms are intended to be used as an "algorithm ping".
 In other words, if an artist can get just enough streams on a song, the streaming platform algorithm may "label it as hot", and give it more organic reach, at which point the artist stops running bots.